Rational Structures on Automorphic Representations: Applications to Automorphic Representations

 of automorphic cusp forms as in the introduction, and similarly

-Here $\tau$ ranges over the embeddings extending $v_\infty$.
+Here $\tau$ ranges over the embeddings extending the fixed embedding $v_\infty:\QQ_K\to\CC$.
 The left hand side may be interpreted as a space of vector valued cusp forms.
 By construction this space should be defined over $\QQ_K$.
 This is indeed the case.

 \begin{theorem} As a representation of $\GL_n(\Adeles_F)$, the space \eqref{eq:l2cuspformst} is defined over $\QQ_K$, i.e.\ there is a basis of the space \eqref{eq:l2cuspformst} which generates a $\QQ_K$-subspace